 Waterfall edges are not only for lovers of contemporary design.
 In fact, their sleek, clean lines complement both modern and traditional kitchen styles.
 Silver Cloud is often incorporated into traditional designs, but a waterfall installation can give a kitchen a modern edge.

 Oversized islands with an overhang increase a kitchen’s functionality and entertaining capabilities.
 It gives you more prep space and adds extra seating.

 When it comes to quartzite countertops, this monochromatic kitchen’s Taj Mahal quartzite countertops flow almost seamlessly into the floor tile.
 The expansive island provides enough room for five bar stools, making it the perfect place for a homework session or a display of hors d’oeuvres for a dinner party.

+In this kitchen, Calacatta Trevi quartz countertops provide protection for contemporary cabinets.
 And let’s not ignore the obvious—waterfall edges are safer for your little ones than countertops that jut out.
-If you have active children underfoot, a waterfall installation may be a good choice for your family.
+If you have active children, a waterfall installation may be a good choice for your family.

 Both beautiful and practical, waterfall edges are a design element to consider for your kitchen build or renovation.
 For even more ideas, check out our MSI’s Inspiration pages.
 You’re sure to find something that suits your style perfectly!

 Need help selecting the ideal surface for your waterfall countertop?
 Our expert team at MSI Surfaces would love to help!
 Contact us today through an online chat, visit a local MSI showroom, or contact an authorized MSI retailer in your area!